nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 type AzureManagedControlPlaneClassSpec struct {
 	...

-	// ASOManagedClusterTemplateRef is a reference to the ASO ManagedCluster to be used as a template from
+	// ManagedClusterTemplateRef is a reference to the ASO ManagedCluster to be used as a template from which
-	// which new ManagedClusters will be created.
+	// new ManagedClusters will be created.
-	ASOManagedClusterTemplateref corev1.ObjectReference `json:"asoManagedClusterTemplateRef"`
+	ManagedClusterTemplateref corev1.ObjectReference `json:"managedClusterTemplateRef"`
 }
 ```